 At least one of these two little B&O sheds that were just beyond the highway bridge will be on the layout...between the highway bridge and the tunnel where the track disappears into the wall.

 The rock outcropping above the station will be correctly represented on the layout.
 The sheds in the picture on the left are just visible beyond the bridge in this picture.
 The stairway behind the station will be modeled.

 This is Bower's Coal Sales which was located on the 'coach track' behind the station.
 It will be in the proper position on the layout.

 The two photos above show a number of details that were along the main line outside of Dundon.
 (See diagram here).
 On the layout the bus barn, the MOW shed and the speeder shed have been relocated to the siding that runs behind the station.
 The old tank car body that provided water to the plug which is just visible in the left photo is on the layout behind the ice house.
 The water plug itself will be correctly on the main on the layout.
 In the foreground of the left photo is a foot bridge.
 A simplified representation will be modeled.
 The ice house just visible to the left of the loco in the right photo will be located on the lead to BC&G yard staging.
 The gas pump will be correctly next to the bus barn.

-This overview of the Dundon scene shows the location of major structures that will be on the layout.
-From left to right: Bradley's house, the water plug (where wood block is), the railbus barn, the water tank on the hill (just visible in the trees), the ice house, Dundon store, two motor car/MOW sheds, Latham's house, Dundon station, the pump house (under the bridge), the bridge and Bower coal.
-The little tan B&O shack will be under the bridge and In the lower left corner is the foot bridge across the creek.
+This overview of the Dundon scene shows the location of major structures.
+From left to right: Bradley's house, the water plug (where wood framework is), the railbus barn, the water tank on the hill (just visible in the trees), the ice house, Dundon store, three motor car/MOW sheds, Latham's house, Dundon station, the pump house (under the bridge), the bridge and Bower coal.
+The little tan B&O shack is under the bridge.
+In the lower left corner is the foot bridge across the creek.